folio-org/raml-module-builder/README.md

 https://github.com/folio-org/mod-configuration/blob/master/mod-configuration-server/src/main/resources/template_create_tenant.sql

 Notice the *myuniversity* placeholders in the file.
 The x-okapi-tenant header passed in to the API call will be used to get the tenant id.
 That tenant id will replace the *myuniversity* placeholder.
 Additional placeholders may be added in the future.

+##### Encrypting Tenant passwords

+As of now (this may change in the future), securing a tenant's connection to the database via an encrypted password can be accomplished in the following way:

+ - Set the secret key (as described in the Securing DB Configuration file section)
+ - When creating a user / role for the tenant in your .sql file include the following:
+   - `CREATE USER myuniversity WITH ENCRYPTED PASSWORD 'myuniversity';`

+  *myuniversity* PASSWORD will be replaced with the following: encrypt(tenant id with secrey key) = **tenant's password** The **tenant's password** will replace the *myuniversity* PASSWORD value The RMB Postrges client will use the secret key and the passed in tenant id to calculate the tenant's password when DB connections are needed for that tenant.
+Note that if you usee the tenant API and set the secret key - the decrypting of the password will be done by the Postgres Client for each tenant connection.

 It is also possible to create a **template_audit.sql** file.
 If the Post tenant API finds this file in the classpath, it will be run as well.